EvaRoets/css-integration/README.md

   </body>
 </html>
 ```
-- Create a standard `style.css` stylesheet and link it to the html page
+- Create a standard `style.css` stylesheet and link it to the HTML page
 - Add the relevant HTML and CSS code so that the end result looks as similar as possible to the provided _high-fidelity mockup_ images.

-### Must-have features:
+### Must-haves
 #### Git

 - I have created the repository